Forum

 Published: 13 September 2008 by Øyvind Flatnes.

-Views: 38417
+Views: 47108

-Loading a muzzleloader with black powder and shot
+Loading a muzzle-loader with black powder and shot

-Black powder, wads and shot inside a muzzleloading barrel.
+Black powder, wads and shot inside a muzzle-loading barrel.

 I usually load Fg or FFg powder in my muzzle loading shotguns, and between 80 and 100 grains work well in a .75 calibre musket.
 Some years ago I also used an original .62 calibre smoothbore percussion gun, but this particular gun is retired now.
-When antique guns don't feel safe I don't use them.
+When antique guns don't feel safe, don't use them.

 You can use the modern plastic wads you find in smokeless shotgun ammunition.
-12 gauge wads fits a .75 calibre musket barrel.
+12-gauge wads fits a .75 calibre musket barrel.
 However, a disadvantage is that you may get plastic fouling in the barrel, but this is not a problem if you load the wad inside a paper cartridge which is dipped in molten black powder lube.

 Loading a shotgun shell with black powder